TheBigBrainsCompany/capistrano-symfony/README.md

 This library also provides a `symfony:run` task which allows access to any composer command.

-From the command line you can run
+With log level set to debug, from the command line you can run

 ```bash
 $ cap production symfony:run['list','--env=prod']